 Corey Dickerson, the Phillies' hottest hitter, was forced out of the game in the third inning after taking a pitch to the hand.

 Dickerson swung through a 91 mph sinker but on the swing, his hand made direct contact with the ball.
 After being examined for a few minutes, Dickerson took a practice swing and came out of the game.
 He was replaced by Sean Rodriguez.

-If Dickerson is forced to miss time, it could be Nick Williams again getting the call-up from Triple A. Williams has been optioned to Lehigh Valley four times and recalled three times already this season.
+Dickerson was diagnosed with a hand contusion and is considered day to day.
+If he's forced to miss time, it could be Nick Williams again getting the call-up from Triple A. Williams has been optioned to Lehigh Valley four times and recalled three times already this season.

 As a Phillie, Dickerson is 9 for 30 (.300) with a triple, three homers, nine RBI, no walks and 10 strikeouts.

 Hittin' season about to begin?